 On the contrary, below is an example of “inactive ingredients” that look good to me.
 Can you see the difference between example #1 and example #2?

-For more, I recommend opting into my resource library and gaining access to my Top 10 List of Ingredients to Avoid and/or my Easy Label Reading Checklist.
-Keep these on your phone and use them on-the-go for this!
+For more, I recommend checking out my Easy Label Reading Checklist.
+Keep this on your phone and use on-the-go!

 And if you are up to snuff on the basics, check out 12 hidden ingredients on labels for some next-level vetting.